rayct/rayct/README.md

 October 15th, 2025

 ### Daily Quote:
-> For me, it is far better to grasp the Universe as it really is than to persist in delusion, however satisfying and reassuring.
+> The universe is under no obligation to make sense to you.
-> 	- Carl Sagan
+> 	- Neil deGrasse Tyson

 Stay Curious and keep Exploring!